There are so many fun things to do in Rochester for both families with kids and adults.

 Table of Contents

-- Best things to do in Rochester in Nature
+- Best Outdoor Things to do in Rochester

 - 1. Quarry Hill Nature Center